ECMWFCode4Earth/Elefridge.jl/README.md

 # Conclusion: A roadmap for atmospheric data compression

+Summarising the results, we present a roadmap for atmospheric data compression.
+Starting from the current 24-bit linear quantisation method we suggest the following short, medium and long-term solutions towards compressing atmospheric data into its real information content.

 ## 1. Short-term: Logarithmic quantisation

+As most variables in CAMS are not linearly distributed, we suggest to use a logarithmic quantisation instead.
+Error analysis has shown that 16-bit are sufficient, with comparable mean and absolute errors and even reduce decimal errors compared to 24-bit linear quantisation.
+This would increase the compression factors from currently 1.3 to 2, allowing reduce the archive to 67% of its current size.

+It is suggested to keep the `0x0` bit to encode 0, and to use round-to-nearest in linear space as described.
+To compress variables with negative values a sign bit can be introduced.
+Overall, the change from linear to logarithmic quantisation is small and comes with some benefits for a short-term solution.

 ## 2. Medium-term: Round+lossless

+As floating-point numbers are already logarithmically distributed, quantisation for floats is easier and well error-bound with the default round-to-nearest rounding mode.
+Bit-shaving, grooming or variants thereof have been found to be inferior to round-to-nearest in all aspects.
+Combining rounding with lossless compression algorithms was found to enable a good control on the error while achieving a high compression factors of 13 relative to 32 bit.
+The archive could be reduced to 10% of its current size with 24-bit linear quantisation.

+Bitwise information contents quantifies how many significant bits actually contain real information, which can be used to inform the rounding.
+Most variables have not more than 3-9 significant bits with real information.

+We suggest this compression method as an medium term solution, as it requires a revise of the data compression libraries.
+However, given the small sizes, both 24-bit linear quantisation and round+lossless could be offered simultaneously to allow a transition from one to the other.

 ## 3. Long-term: Zfp multi-dimensional compression

+In the long-term multi-dimensional floating-point compression via zfp is highly advised.
+Offering similar control on the error as with round+lossless it is a highly competitive alternative that also relies on the analysis of the bitwise information content.
+We achieved an overall compression factor of 26 for the entire CAMS data set meaning that the archive could be reduced to 5% of its current size.

+This compression method is regarded as a long-term solution, as zfp is currently less widely available for typical atmospheric data format files such as netCDF.
+HDF5, the underlying file structure of netCDF, does support zfp such that there is some revision of file formats used in CAMS needed.

 # Functionality of Elefridge.jl